squaremo/rabbit.js/README.md

 rabbit.js makes some simplifying assumptions that must be kept in mind when integrating with other protocols that RabbitMQ supports.

-PUB and SUB sockets declare non-durable fanout exchanges named for the argument given to `connect`.
+PUB and SUB sockets declare non-durable exchanges named for the argument given to `connect`.
 To send to SUB sockets or receive from PUB sockets, publish or bind (or subscribe in the case of STOMP) to the exchange with the same name.

-PUSH, PULL, REQ and REP sockets use durable, non-exclusive queues named for the argument given to `connect`.
+PUSH, PULL, REQ and REP sockets use non-exclusive queues named for the argument given to `connect`.
 If you are replying via AMQP or STOMP, be sure to follow the convention of sending the response to the queue given in the `'replyTo'` property of the request message, and copying the `'correlationId'` property from the request in the reply.
 If you are requesting via AMQP or STOMP, at least supply a `replyTo`, and consider supplying a `correlationId`.

+The option `'persistent'` relates both to the `durable` property of queues and to the `deliveryMode` property given to messages.
+If a socket is `persistent`, it will declare queues as `durable`, and send messages with `deliveryMode` of `2`.
+The exceptions are SUB sockets, which don't declare their subscription queue as durable, although PUB sockets are allowed to publish persistent (`deliveryMode=2`) messages;
+and REQ sockets, which **do** declare the request queue (that they send to) as durable, but not their own reply queue.

 [amqplib]: https://github.com/squaremo/amqp.node/
 [node-amqp]: https://github.com/postwait/node-amqp/